Hatraco-GmbH/ebay/fulfillment/docs/ShippingFulfillmentApi.md

-Use this call to retrieve the contents of all fulfillments currently defined for a specified order based on the order's unique identifier, orderId.
-This value is returned in the getOrders call's members.orderId field when you search for orders by creation date or shipment status.
+Use this call to retrieve the contents of all fulfillments currently defined for a specified order based on the order's unique identifier, <b>orderId</b>.
+This value is returned in the <b>getOrders</b> call's <b>members.orderId</b> field when you search for orders by creation date or shipment status.

 ### Example
 ```python